USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 integrating into the overall CIRCE environment providing the unique requirements of high-throughput bioinformatics as a workload.

-As a result, please use the [HII Compute Portal Documentation](https://usf-hii.github.io/) as the authoritative source for accessing and running jobs on the HII-HPC Cluster.
+Because of this specialization, please use the [HII Compute Portal Documentation](https://usf-hii.github.io/) as the authoritative source for accessing and running jobs on the HII-HPC Cluster.

 #### 3. What resources are available on the HII-HPC Cluster?